WilliamNi/SwiftXmlSerializable/README.md

 # SwiftXmlSerializable
 XML Serialization support library for iOS written in Swift language, which can help easily save/retrieve your own struct or class to/from XML.
+It is based on AEXML.
 ##How to use?
 ###Save your struct/class to XML
 Just add **XmlSavable** protocol to your own struct/class, everything else will be done for you!